jdegand/angular-dictionary-app/README.md

 ## Thoughts

-- Used this project as a basis to test new Angular 16 features
+- Used this project as a basis to test new Angular 16 features.
-- Used standalone components for everything and even removed app.module and changed main.ts to bootstrap the application
+- Used standalone components for everything.
+Removed app.module and changed main.ts to bootstrap the application.
-- Not really gonna be errors on the searchForm - submission is prevented if the input is empty
+- No errors are shown on the searchForm - submission is prevented if the input is empty.
-- You can type the word in the input or just change the query parameter value
+- You can type the word in the input or just change the query parameter value.
 - pneumonoultramicroscopicsilicovolcanoconiosis - maxLength for search input
-- Many different ways to get make api request - thought about using state and passing the result of the query to word-details component, I could not have included router at all like I did in my React implementation,  different implementation of router, etc.
+- Many different ways to get make api request - thought about using state and passing the result of the query to word-details component, I could not have excluded router like I did in my React implementation,  different implementation of router, etc.
-- Added a router link on the book icon to go back to the home page - missing from my react implementation
+- Added a router link on the book icon to go back to the home page.
+This was missing from my react implementation.
-- Used long words to test the play and pause functionality
+- Used long words to test the play and pause functionality.
-- Showing an error when the observable failed was difficult to figure out and required some trial and error
+- Showing an error when the observable failed was difficult to figure out and required some trial and error.
-- Using an async pipe with first and last - made it difficult to know if I could use an else statement as well
+- Using an async pipe with first and last - made it difficult to know if I could use an else statement as well.
-- Important to remember, not to use # on ng-template when passing an else reference
+- Important to remember, not to use # on ng-template when passing an else reference.
 - Navigating back to the homepage does not clear the input value of the search form - possible to use ngOnInit in app component to reset it ?
-- Had issue with select option font color matching the option's background (could only see option text when cycling thru them) with dark mode
+- Had issue with select option font color matching the option's background (could only see option text when cycling thru them) with dark mode.
-- Had trouble with angular-cli-ghpages because of angular 16 upgrade - added angular-cli-ghpages after creating the project and didn't realize it installed incorrectly - the package has since been updated and works fine with angular 16 -  so I removed the package and re-installed it again
+- Had trouble with angular-cli-ghpages because of angular 16 upgrade - added angular-cli-ghpages after creating the project and didn't realize it installed incorrectly - the package has since been updated and works fine with angular 16 - so I removed the package and re-installed it again.
 - To run cypress e2e test, need use to use `npx cypress open` and have the application running in another terminal
-- Made slight changes to word-details html to allow cypress to grab certain elements
+- Made slight changes to word-details html to allow cypress to grab certain elements.

 ## Api Bug